pageuppeople-opensource/microservice-bootstrap/Readme.md

 This will help you have a head start with,

 1. Running a ASP.NET Microservice
-1. Containerizing your service with Docker
+2. Containerizing your service with Docker
-2. Head start with CI / CD with Travis CI
+3. Head start with CI / CD with Travis CI
+4. Consume basic Kinesis event data streams

 ## Get Started

 1. Clone the repo
 2. Ensure you have Docker toolbox installed.
 Good news, you don't even need asp.net vNext installed.
+3. Setup environment variables (see below).
+4. Set unique Kinesis stream name and worker id (see below).
-3. Run `docker-compose up -d` from root folder of repo.
+5. Run `docker-compose up -d` from root folder of repo.
-4. Yay all up and running, Done!
+6. Yay all up and running, Done!

+### Kinesis

+The code integrates with Kinesis by taking the source of the third-party library, KinesisNet, and updating it to be compatible with the .NET Core framework.

+To begin consuming events, a KManager object is created using the appropriate environment variables and defining a unique workerId and kinesisStreamName.
+We then call kManager.Consume.Start by passing in an IRecordProcessor.

+When a bad message comes through ...
+(To continue)

+### Setup environment variables

+The following environment variables are required:
+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY
+* AWS_SESSION_TOKEN
+* ENV
+* DC
+* REGION

+The AWS environment variables can be obtained from the Amazon using the Power User Account.

+The other variables will be obtained automatically during deployment.
+If you want to run locally (ie. Visual Studio), you must set these environment variables for your OS.

 ### What if I just want worker service?
 * Remove WebService & WebServer.UnitTests projects from Visual Studio and delete the folder